felipe-luckemeyer/move-it-web/README.md

 ### Productivity

-Control your time with a tab and know how musch time remains of productivity
+Control how much remains of your productivity time

 ![](/public/readme/moveit-produtivity.png)

-### Challenges and rest
+### Rest and Challenges

 Know when is time to rest and complete challenges